primaryodors/primarydock/SCRIPTING.md

 as A > B + 1 do not yet work.

 `IF` can be used to test a single variable, as in the `IF %var THEN` statement in the examples.
 For this syntax, the `THEN` keyword is required, otherwise the interpreter would treat the following statement (in this case `ECHO`) as an unrecognized operator and throw an error.
+This also means `IF %foo AND %bar` will not work; the syntax instead would have to be `IF %foo THEN IF %bar THEN` [statement].
 All other times, the `THEN` keyword is optional.

 `AND` and `OR` are supported, however parentheses are not, and while an unlimited number of `AND`s and/or `OR`s can be chained together, their evaluation will be entirely sequential and the chain will evaluate false as soon as any chain of `OR`ed expressions all evaluate false.
 Note that